 A more strenuous ski trip is the 10.5 mile round trip trail to Apgar Lookout.
 This trail starts at the road closure gate by the Apgar horse corrals.
 The first left after entering Glacier National Park will take you to the plowed parking area next to the barn.
 Ski past the road closure gate, across the Quarter Circle Bridge, and take the right at the fork.
 After traveling .5 miles you will reach the Apgar Lookout trailhead.
 It will start out easy but will steepen quickly, switching back and forth until you reach the Apgar Lookout.
 The views of the McDonald Lake Valley are stunning.
 Because of the steepness of this trail, it is not recommended for beginners, especially in icy conditions.

 Old Flathead Ranger Station Trail

 A little less challenging trail but still a longer day trip in this area is the Old Flathead Ranger Station Trail.
 You will start this trail like the Apgar Lookout Trail except you will take the left at the fork past the Quarter Circle Bridge rather than the right.
-This next portion of the trail takes you along the Middle Fork of the Flathead River and will provide nice views of both the McDonald Valley and the Middle Fork River.
+The next section of the trail takes you along the Middle Fork of the Flathead River and will provide nice views of both the McDonald Valley and the Middle Fork River.
 You will have a gradual climb until you reach the bluff overlooking the confluence of the North Fork and Middle Fork of the Flathead River.
 The ranger station was burned in the 2003 Robert Fire.
-This trail is a nice 10 mile round trip adventure.
+This trail is a nice 10-mile round trip adventure.